Too Tough to Tame

 Too Tough to Tame is the eleventh studio album by American country music artist John Anderson.
 It was released on August 8, 1989, and was originally on the Universal Records label, which became Capitol Nashville.
 The album featured the singles "Who's Lovin' My Baby" and "Tryin' to Make a Living on the Road," which was the first Anderson single to not chart since "Swoop Down Sweet Jesus" in 1975.
+It was the first album of his career to not feature a Top 40 Hit.